hyukhson/hyukhson.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Post-Doc researcher at Utrecht University School of Economics, and a Post-Doctoral Associate in Charles H. Dyson School of Applied Economics and Management at Cornell University.
+I am a Post-Doc researcher at Utrecht University School of Economics.

 I finished a PhD in Economics from Cornell University in March 2022.